 Finally, on a more cosmetic note, let’s look at the 18 carat gold nib options available to you when you purchase a Conway Stewart pen.
 Most pens with gold trim are fitted with single-tone 18ct gold nibs which means the whole nib is gold coloured.
 On pens with sterling silver trim, we normally fit 2-tone 18ct gold nibs which have a rhodium plated edge that matches the silver trim.
 We believe this to be the best option visually, but you can always select an alternative when buying any of our pens – at no extra cost!

-Now you can put the ‘Wow’ into Christmas by using one of our calligraphy nibs to write all those special messages to family and friends.
+Now you can put the ‘Wow’ into your penmanship by using one of our calligraphy nibs to write all those special messages to family and friends.
 If you use one of our standard nibs in your regular pen but would like to introduce an element of ‘character’ to your penmanship when writing those special messages, why not buy a calligraphy nib that you can swap with your regular nib?
 We can supply these calligraphy nibs ready-fitted onto a nib holder so you would simply unscrew one nib unit and replace it with your ‘special’.
 This year we are offering the following options: